dispatchrun/timecraft/README.md

 To dive in, the `help` subcommand is a useful entrypoint to get an up to date list of the supported capabilities, or take a look at the [Wiki][wiki] for a walk through the documentation!

+### Stability guarantees and future development

+We are actively working on improving **Timecraft** and iterating closely with our design partners to prioritize the development, which may from time to time require the introduction of backward-incompatible changes to the APIs, data formats, and configuration.
+As we mature the technology, we will progressively advance towards offering more stability guarantees.
+The release of a v1.0 will be the indicator that we are promising to support all the public facing interfaces.
+To help us on this journey, do not heistate to reach out and submit feedback, ideas, or code contributions!

+### Contributing

+Pull requests are welcome!
+Anything that is not a simple fix would probably benefit from being discussed in an issue first.

+Remember to be respectful and open minded!

 ## Time Machines